 It's important for you to know that pursuing Oberlin College’s resolution process doesn't mean you can't, or shouldn't, also go through police or legal processes as well.
 You should explore all of your options, whether they are internal or external to the college.
 You can make a report to the police on your own, or with assistance from the college.
 You also have the right to decline to notify the authorities.

 Under Ohio law, all residents of Ohio must report felonies, including felony sexual misconduct.
-This legal requirement means that Rebecca Mosely, the Title IX coordinator, or Safety and Security will report any potential felony to the Oberlin Police Department.
+This legal requirement means that Rebecca Mosely, the Title IX coordinator, or Campus Safety will report any potential felony to the Oberlin Police Department.
 The police department will likely ask to meet with you, explain the process, and ensure you are aware of available services.
 The police department will not force you to participate in an investigation.

 Rebecca can also connect you to community agencies that provide advocates to anyone who wants a civil protection order.
 The college will honor any such order of protection or similar order issued by a court.
 You have the right to utilitze other legal processes while also participating in a college investigation.